datatrail-jhu/01_chromebookintro/manuscript/06_working_offline.md

 ### Working Offline Quiz

 ?
-True or false: files in your Download folder are only stored online
+Determine whether the following statement is True or false: files in your Download folder are only stored online

 a) TRUE
 B) FALSE

 ?
-When you edit a file Google Docs offline when do the changes appear in the online version of the document?
+When you edit a file on Google Docs offline when do the changes appear in the online version of the document?

 A) When you re-connect to the internet
 b) When you save the file